Home

 Educational Experience

 If you'd like to read more about films that have appeared at the DFT, pick up a copy of the book VideoHound's World Cinema: The Adventurer's Guide to Movie Watching, by DIA film curator Elliot Wilhelm.
-This 1999 book is an overview of films from outside the United States, including many that have appeared at the DFT (and will continue to appear, in restored versions).
+This 1999 book is an overview of films from outside the United States, including many that have appeared at the DFT (and will continue to appear, often in restored versions).

 Restored films are an important part of the educational mission of the DFT.
-The painstaking efforts of archivists who rescue classic American and foreign films from oblivion are rewarded with showings at film theaters like the DFT.
+The painstaking efforts of archivists who rescue old American and foreign films from oblivion are rewarded with showings at film theaters like the DFT.
 New versions of old American films like The Big Sleep (1946) and Baby Face (1933) have taught viewers about the economic and social pressures on certain films when they were first released.

 Next Page: Elegant Showcase